Eye#

 stop driving

-eye detects color?#
+eye detects color#

-• True – The sensor detects the specified color.
+• True — The Eye Sensor detects the selected color.

-• False – The sensor does not detect the specified color.
+• False — The Eye Sensor does not detect the selected color.

 <eye detects [red v]?>